brandon-m-wang/cs198-75/src/web-hw/hw3.md

   - type: phs
     partheader: "Part 4: HTML Canvas"
   - type: ps
+    paragraph: "Moving onto the implementation of the
-    paragraph: "In order to achieve the bounding box effect on the user's image, you need to utilize something called an HTML canvas.
+      <mark><code>detect</code></mark> function.
+In order to achieve the
+      bounding box effect on the user's image, you need to utilize something called an HTML canvas.
 A canvas is essentially a space on your webpage where you can define drawing patterns through code (e.g. creating a square or rectangle at certain x, y coordinates).
 The way you'll implement the canvas in this web app is to overlay the canvas on top of the image, and draw the boxes to match up with the detected objects in the image.
       Naturally, this means that the canvas must be the same size as your image.
       Implement this.
 Retrieving the image's height and width has already been implemented for you as follows:"
   - type: cbs
     codeblock:
       code: |-
         const img = document.getElementById("img")
         const imgWidth = img.width;
         const imgHeight = img.height;
+      lang: javascript
+  - type: phs
+    partheader: "Part 5: Predicting Image Objects"
+  - type: ps
+    paragraph: "To detect objects from an image, TensorFlow simplifies this for you with a very simple method of the neural net (that you pass into this function as <mark><code>net</code></mark>).
+Implement this in the indicated space:"
+  - type: cbs
+    codeblock:
+      code: const obj = await net.detect(img);
+      lang: javascript
+  - type: ps
+    paragraph: Notice that the return value of this method is a JavaScript object!
+      You can save this into a variable after awaiting its detection output.
+      This object now stores the list of predicted objects in the user's image.
+  - type: phs
+    partheader: "Part 6: Drawing on the HTML Canvas"
+  - type: ps
+    paragraph: "Now, think about what information you need in order to draw the bounding boxes on the image.
+You'd need the predictions, first and foremost.
+Each prediction includes data on the type of object (e.g. car, bird, plane), and also its bounding box coordinates.
+You have these predictions stored in <mark><code>obj</code></mark>.
+You'll also need the canvas itself, more specifically, its 2D context (think of this as simply a means to access drawing capabilities on the canvas, not super important that you understand the inner workings of HTML canvases, unless you want to regularly use canvases in your projects of course).
+With this in mind, you can write another helper function to take in these two parameters and draw the actual bounding boxes onto the image.
+This function is named
+      <mark><code>drawRect</code></mark>, and you'll implement this in the next
+      step.
+For now, implement this as follows:"
+  - type: cbs
+    codeblock:
+      code: |-
+        const ctx = canvas.getContext("2d");
+        drawRect(obj, ctx);
       lang: javascript
 ---